How to compare BT, Sky and Virgin TV

 Few businesses put as much time and effort into retaining their existing customers as the pay TV providers.

-It's worth having a vague idea what you want to pay and which services you definitely want to keep before calling (see next section) but remember there's a limit to how much the cancellation teams can offer and that calling isn't committing to anything.
+It's worth knowing roughly how much the services we want cost, and a total ideal amount we'd like to pay, as well as which services are non-negotiable, before calling (see the next section), but remember there's a limit to how much the cancellation teams can offer, and that calling isn't committing to anything.

 See our full guide for more on negotiating price cuts and special offers from Virgin Media, Sky and BT.